ierika/japanese-address-deconstructor-api/README.md

 House number, floor number, and building name will be challenging as people have their own preference on how to write these information.

-By scanning serveral hundreds or thousands of these addresses, we'll hopefully be able to make out the pattern.
+By scanning several hundreds or thousands of these addresses, we'll hopefully be able to make out the pattern.
 Might have to try Machine Learning techniques this time...or not.